 The independent study project is individually designed for the interests and needs of each student.
 It is an integrative activity.
 It brings together family life education concepts and real life situations.
 Skills such as researching, interviewing, program design and evaluating programs will be developed.
 This experience allows students to practice the biblical understanding and principles that have guided the learning in previous modules.
-Enrollment is limited to students in the degree completion program.
-(Fall & Spring)
+Enrollment is limited to students in the Adult Degree Programs.
+(Fall and Spring)